STUART CHEN-HAYES (he/him/his), Ph.D., NCC, LCPC

 PRESENTATIONS & PUBLIC SPEAKING

 I have experience on multiple academic committees at multiple higher education institutions, on multiple professional counseling association boards, and multiple homeowner association boards.
-I am in the Professional Staff Congress (PSC-CUNY) union, active with the Lehman PSC Chapter, CUNY STRUGGLE and organizing for $7KorStrike for adjunct faculty, and have organized on anti-war, civil liberties, climate justice, economic justice, ending student debt, free college, gun control, human rights (anti-racism, anti-sexism, LGBT issues), labor rights, public education P-20, voting justice issues, and spoken at chapter and student government association co-sponsored events on immigration justice and social justice activism including LGBT rights, interpersonal violence, social justice, and voting justice.
+I am in the Professional Staff Congress (PSC-CUNY) union, active with the Lehman PSC Chapter, CUNY STRUGGLE, and Rank and File Action, and have organized on anti-war, civil liberties, climate justice, economic justice, ending student debt, free college, gun control, human rights (anti-racism, anti-sexism, LGBT issues), labor rights, public education P-20, voting justice issues, and spoken at chapter and student government association co-sponsored events on immigration justice and social justice activism including LGBT rights, interpersonal violence, social justice, and voting justice.
 I am a member of @teachsolidarity, an international educator collective of unionists.
-I have helped organize local student chapters and on issues including: anti-war; climate justice (opposing ELCON incinerator; DAPL, Keystone, PennEast and all other pipelines; promoting renewable alternatives like solar and wind power); economic justice/socialism; gun control; voting justice (end gerrymandering, create publicly financed elections, use of paper ballots, nonpartisan multi-party debates, weekend voting, online voting, ending voter suppression/ID laws, making election recounts mandatory and low-cost); and building participatory democracy through noncorporate third-party options.
-I am a former national and PA state delegate for the Green Party, a member of Democratic Socialists, the American Association of University Professionals, and the American Civil Liberties Union.
-From November of 2017-July 2019 I was elected, and served, as Judge of Elections in Newtown Township, PA prior to my relocation to New Jersey.
-As of the summer of 2019, I have become involved in organizing around the democracy movement and anti-police violence in Hong Kong and continue to organize and support Taiwan, Tibet and Uighurs against CCP repression.
+I have helped organize local student chapters and on issues including: anti-war; climate justice (opposing ELCON incinerator; DAPL, Keystone, PennEast and all other pipelines; promoting renewable alternatives like solar and wind power); economic justice/socialism; gun control; voting justice (end gerrymandering, create publicly financed elections, use of paper ballots, nonpartisan multi-party debates, weekend voting, online voting, ending voter suppression/ID laws, making election recounts mandatory and low-cost; and ensuring voting machine technology that uses hand-marked paper ballots and no barcode readers); and building participatory democracy through noncorporate third-party options.
+From November of 2017-July 2019 I was elected Judge of Elections in Newtown Township, PA.
+I am a member of The Green Party of New Jersey, Democratic Socialists of Central New Jersey, the American Association of University Professionals, and the American Civil Liberties Union.